 After Cowpens, Banastre Tarleton saw little success, as did the rest of the British Army.
 Cornwallis placed him in command of Gloucester Point during the siege of Yorktown, but it was surrendered to the Americans when the French Navy arrived.

 He returned to England in 1781 as one of the youngest and most accomplished commanders during the war.

 Political Career and Death

-His military career saw the continual distinction.
-He was promoted to Major General and then promoted to Lieutenant General and in 1812 he was given the rank of General.
+His military career saw continual distinction.
+He was promoted to Major General and then promoted to Lieutenant General, and in 1812 he was given the rank of General.

-In 1820 he received the highest rank of knighthood when he was given the title a Knight Grand Cross of the Order of the Bath.
+In 1820, he received the highest rank of knighthood when he was given the title of Knight Grand Cross of the Order of the Bath.

 Banastre Tarleton died in 1833 at the age of 78.

-He was one of the unsung heroes for the British during the American Revolutionary War.
+He was one of the unsung heroes of the British during the American Revolutionary War.